 Mike's arrival

 The next morning, we made our way to the Plaza Central, the President's Palace, and the Basilica.
+Marshall and Stewart were most excited to play Batman Lego with him.

 photo one: Mike enjoyed his first ceviche de camaron (shrimp cocktail of Ecuador)